 IPEC 514.
 Hospital-based Care Coordination.
 3 Hours.

-Semester course; 3 lecture hours, delivered online.
+Semester course; 3 lecture hours (delivered online).
 3 credits.
-Prerequisite: IPEC 513.
+Prerequisites: IPEC 510, IPEC 511 and IPEC 512.
+Enrollment restricted to students accepted into the care coordination certificate program.
 Explores care coordination in the hospital setting with a focus on discharge planning, medication reconciliation and effective care transitions out of the hospital.
 Addresses how to identify those patients who have high risk for excess utilization of hospital resources due to limited financial means, lack of insurance, chronic illness, and/or catastrophic injury.
 Addresses national recommendations for effective care coordination strategies to improve patient outcomes.

 IPEC 515.
 Interprofessional Communication and the Care Coordinator II.
 1 Hour.

 Semester course; 1 lecture hour.
 1 credit.
 Prerequisite: IPEC 510.
 Reinforces roles and responsibilities of health care providers on the interprofessional team during care coordination and prepares students to assume a professional role.
 Applies effective interprofessional communication and leadership strategies by reinforcing concepts of teamwork.
 Explores strategies for conflict negotiation and patient engagement.
 Facilitates the sharing of individual perspectives and patient care experiences.